-The online workplace oDesk.com takes employee computer use monitoring to a whole new level. oDesk is a web site that connects employers to freelance workers around the globe.
+The online workplace Upwork.com takes employee computer use monitoring to a whole new level.
+Upwork is a web site that connects employers to freelance workers around the globe.
 Its talent pool includes writers, programmers, graphic artists, web designers, data entry clerks, and more.

 Webcams and shared computer screen technology allows employers to manage the remote employees over the web in real time.
 A Chicago advertiser can hire a San Francisco copy writer and San Antonio web designer, and they can work together online almost like they were in the same room.

 The creepy part is that Upwork lets employers sneak virtual peeks over workers’ shoulders throughout the day.
 The management software records random screen shots, counts keystrokes, and even takes webcam photos to show workers are at their computers when they’re on the company clock.

 Annoyed critics say the Upwork surveillance is an over-intrusive invasion of workers’ privacy.
 It shows a lack of trust and hampers creativity.
 Other workers don’t mind being monitored.
 They say it helps them stay focused and on task.